AustinAro/EXNO-5-DS/README.md

 # Result:
- Thus the data visualization technique of matplotlib has been implemented
+ Thus the data visualization techniques of matplotlib has been implemented